X16Community/faq/faq.md

 ## Why VGA instead of HDMI?

-Licensing.
-While it's fairly simple to implement an HDMI device, we would have to pay license fees to build an actual HDMI output.
-VGA is fairly easy to implement, and VGA montitors are still readily available.
+Licensing, simplicity, and the ability to run both LCD and CRTs on the X16.

-A digital video board is under development.
-More information will be made available as it becomes available.
+A future VERA with a built-in HDMI-like output may be available in the future.

 ## Will it hook to my CRT TV, like a Commodore 64 or ZX Spectrum?

-In addition to VGA, the computer will have composite, and S-Video outputs.
+In addition to VGA, the computer has composite, and S-Video outputs.
 So you can connect to just about any NTSC compatible display.
 However, you'll want to restrict yourself to the 40-column text modes, as the 80-column modes are not readable in composite color.

 ## What sort of expansions would be possible?

-There will be up to 4 expansion slots, and some of the unused VIA pins are available on pin headers.
-Expansion slots will have the full address and data bus, plus up to 5 shared IO Select lines.
+There are 4 expansion slots on the Developer Edition and some of the unused VIA pins are available on pin headers.
+Expansion slots have the full address and data bus, plus up to 5 shared IO Select lines.

 Expansion cards can hold ROM, RAM, sound, video, and communications interfaces.